jamesfairhurst/laravel-cloudwatch-logs-lambda-slack/README.md

-# laravel-cloudwatch-lambda-slack
+# laravel-cloudwatch-logs-lambda-slack
-Use AWS CloudWatch &amp; Lambda to post Laravel Log messages to Slack.
+Use AWS CloudWatch Logs &amp; Lambda to post Laravel Log messages to Slack.

 ![All Log Levels](screenshot-all-log-levels.png)